 Jordan isn’t exactly a shopping destination, but you will want to carry extra money on you for a couple of reasons.
 First off, tipping is an important part of Jordanian culture; from tour guides, to drivers, and even bathroom attendants, everyone will expect you to leave them a little something in return for the service they have provided.
 So, when you get the small 1 dinar notes or coins, hang onto them for this purpose.

 If you are looking for souvenirs, there are plenty of shops and vendors all over hoping to sell you their wares.
 The red and white Bedouin scarves are a popular pick and good quality ones can be purchased for about 7 dinar, or $11 dollars.
 There are also the usual souvenirs such as shot glasses, magnets, along with some jewelry and pottery items.
 Remember, Jordan is a haggling country so be sure to barter for your goods!
 A handy tip is to start at 50% of their first offer.
 For example: If they ask for 20 dinar, offer 10.

 So, how much does it cost to go to Jordan?
 For one week in Jordan, I estimate that you will need about $2,365 USD to cover all of your costs; airfare, transportation, accommodation, food and drink, and activities.
 This can easily be cut down especially if you eat more street food, stay in budget accommodation, and pass on guides for the attractions.

 Jordan is an incredible county filled with amazing history and fascinating landscapes.
 For those who dream of being like Indiana Jones, or just want to visit a friendly and safe part of the Middle East, Jordan is a great pick.
-For more destination inspiration, check out my how much does it cost guides to Iceland, Croatia, and Hawaii.
+For more destination inspiration, check out my how much does it cost guides to Dubai, Egypt, Iceland, Croatia, and Hawaii.